ConnectedLib/course-in-a-box/modules/designing-connected-learning-services/_posts/2001-02-01-logic-models.md

 ## A Logic Model Walk-Through

-Below is one version of what a logic model template looks like.
+This logic model, developed by Jason Gonsalez at the Muskogee (Oklahoma) Library, is an example of what a logic model can look like.

 <div class="example-form">